ohm-softa/07-composite-observer-jfx/README.md

 > Note: JavaFX has been removed from OpenJDK starting with Version 9.
 > This assignment is configured to use the `org.openjfx.javafxplugin` plugin, which requires Java 11.
 > If you prefer, use Java8 and remove the plugin and the `javafx` section from the `build.gradle`.
+> The easiest way to make this assignment work is to use the [liberica JDK](https://bell-sw.com/pages/downloads/), which includes JFX.

 # GUI with JavaFX